threecommaio/conductorio/README.md

 Introducing Conductor — the always-on control plane for managed Cassandra.

-Running Cassandra in the cloud just got a whole lot easier by utilizing the power of Artificial Intelligence.
+Running Apache Cassandra in the cloud just got a whole lot easier by utilizing the power of Artificial Intelligence.
 Conductor makes decisions just like a human would to manage your clusters.
+Conductor is also compatible with Datastax Enterprise (DSE).

 Integrate with an existing or deploy a new production ready Cassandra cluster in minutes.
 You no longer need to worry about performing management tasks such as hardware provisioning, software installing and patching, failure recovery, backups, and monitoring.